pervezalam777/practice-02/react/react-state/README.md

 - Application level (global state like home screen, about screen)
 - Group level state (one or more component sharing the same state in hierarchy)

+## Problems
+- Prop drilling : passing down the props to more than 2 levels

 ## Functional component
 - Every example would be based on functional component